Aiki (AIKI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aiki Historical Price

-According to the latest data gathered on Aiki live price page, the current price of Aiki is 0.00504468USD.
-The circulating supply of Aiki(AIKI) is 100.00M AIKI , giving it a market capitalization of $504.46K.
+According to the latest data gathered on Aiki live price page, the current price of Aiki is 0.00502061USD.
+The circulating supply of Aiki(AIKI) is 100.00M AIKI , giving it a market capitalization of $502.84K.

 - 30 Days0.00%$ --$ 0.012734$ 0.004657